scummvm/scummvm/README.md

 ### 2.1.
 Which games does ResidualVM support? ###

-Currently ResidualVM supports Grim Fandango and Escape from Monkey Island, as well Myst III and The Longest Journey.
+Currently ResidualVM supports Grim Fandango and Escape from Monkey Island, as well as Myst III and The Longest Journey.

 #### 2.1.1.
 GrimE games support ####